Revised RSE & PSHE curriculum for 2026

 - Learn about parents’ rights in relation to RSE & PSHE, particularly around sex education.

-- Understand the benefits of RSE & PSHE and how they can support their child’s learning.
+- Understand the benefits of RSE & PSHE and how they can support your child’s learning.

 1. What will my child learn?